unihackhq/unihack.net/README.md

 # UNIHACK Site - unihack.net

 <!-- ALL-CONTRIBUTORS-BADGE:START - Do not remove or modify this section -->

 [![All Contributors](https://img.shields.io/badge/all_contributors-9-orange.svg?style=flat-square)](#contributors-)

 <!-- ALL-CONTRIBUTORS-BADGE:END -->

 This is the source code that powers the [unihack.net](unihack.net) website.
 This website is running on the [Next.js][next.js] framework, using both [TypeScript][typescript] and [SASS][sass].

 ## Getting Started

+### Requirements

+You will need:

+- Node 10.x or above

 ### Installing